Infants --- 6 weeks - 16 months

 The older two, young three demonstrates more confidence, more language, and a little more swagger in their walk!
 Flagstone Junior Preschool teachers, work to establish an early childhood program which is based in an active hands-on learning environment enabling each child to become a creative, confident thinker as they seek and gain new skills.
 Even personal hygiene steps as in completing potty training in a relaxed environment builds more independent self help skills.
 The Junior preschooler not only wants to do more but can do more.
 Staff guide each child through the play/learning environment to strengthen large motor skills in jumping, skipping, trike pedalling, more acurate ball and bean bag toss, and balance walking.
 Eye-hand coordination skills now tackle using scissors, completing peg-less puzzles, lacing, tracing, and the all important beginning of printing with appropriate size pencils.
 Abstract and cognitive learning are promoted with counting, sequencing, pattern imitation activities.
 Junior Preschool is not just a stepping bridge to Prekindergarten, it is a year of exciting development in its own right.

-Senior Preschool - ages 3 to young 5!
+Senior Preschool - 3 1/2 through 4 years

 Successful beginnings are best achieved when the earliest learning experiences are positive ones.
 When a young child feels good about school, attitudes are formed that promote a lifetime of intellectual growth and inquisitiveness.
 Early Childhood teachers should nurture children to become confident learners.
 They should foster each child's emotional, social, and academic development through hands-on learning, exploration, and creativity.
 In a variety of structured settings, they learn independence, cooperation, and tolerance.
 Our teachers work to create an environment which provides just the right amount of support through a balance of direct instruction and organic play in order for each child to reach his or her learning goals.
 Our programs promote cooperative play and collaborative problem-solving skills through classroom-appropriate lesson plans.
 Accepting the individual learning styles of each child, senior preschool staff work to create and maintain a program which fosters pre-reading and reading development, math beyond rote counting on into understanding grouping and sets and quantities.
 The wonder of science through observation of nature, growth cycles of plants, changes in water and air become part of the daily learning environment.
 A continuation of the nurturing for emotional and social development, started back in the Infant program, a furthering towards the challenge to grow more independent as guided in our Toddler and Junior preschool programs are the foundations of the Senior Preschool learning experience.
 The goal of this program, of the staff is to partner with parents to assist each child to know and understand that through TRYING THERE IS LITTLE THEY CANNOT DO.